ManuelLatorre98/TCP-package-manager/README.md

 # TCP-PackageManager

 TCP-PackageManager is a TypeScript library designed to facilitate sending and receiving TCP messages.
 Its main goal is to ensure smooth communication across various devices, making it especially suitable for mobile applications.
-By using little-endian encoding when sending data, TCP-PackageManager ensures compatibility and reliability in message transmission, regardless of the target platform or device architecture.
+By using big-endian encoding when sending data, TCP-PackageManager ensures compatibility and reliability in message transmission, regardless of the target platform or device architecture.

 The key feature of TCP-PackageManager is its ability to handle message packaging on the client side, simplifying the process of unpacking and interpreting incoming data.
 This functionality streamlines message management and improves the efficiency of TCP communication within applications.